chilly2k/nochowderforyou.github.io/learn/earn-clams/index.md

 Remember, CLAMs was the fairest distribution in monetary history, which means that the developers did not keep any CLAMs for themselves.
 To date, this project has relied almost entirely on volunteers who wish to make the world a better place.

-If you're looking for ideas about where to jump in, then have a look at the CLAMs Deveopment Plan, and jump on board!
+If you're looking for ideas about where to jump in, then have a look at the CLAMs Development Plan, and jump on board!

 ###Long Live the Great CLAM!

 ---

-###None are available now so check back soon.
+###No bounties are available now so check back soon.

-Remember, CLAMs was the fairest distribution in monetary history, which means that the developers did not keep any CLAMs for themselves.
-To date, this project has relied almost entirely on volunteers who wish to make the world a better place.

-If you're looking for ideas about where to jump in, then have a look at the CLAMs Deveopment Plan, and jump on board!

 ---